 '''

 get blockchain information of a specified channel.
 Requires '-c'.

 Usage:

 peer channel getinfo [flags]

 Flags:

-'''

-'''

 -c, --channelID string In case of a newChain command, the channel ID to create...

-\rightarrowIt must be all lower case, less than 250 characters long and match the regular
+\rightarrowIt must be all lower case, less than 250 characters long and match the regular.

 →expression: [a-z][a-z0-9.-]

+-h, --help

 help for getinfo

--h, --help

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded

---cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

 -public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→the orderer endpoint
+\rightarrowthe orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

--private key to use for mutual TLS communication with the orderer endpoint
+\rightarrowprivate key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

-→validating the TLS connection to the orderer.
+\leftrightarrowvalidating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

 '''